Foxcirc/pipedconsole/README.md

 # Pipedconsole

+Currently docs.rs isn't working correctly!!!
+This has to do with the building, the build will fail if you build for the first time!
+The problem is that docs.rs complains about this.
+(In general it's not easy to ship a binary with your crate, wich is build for every user individually.)
+**
+I am very sorry for that and I am going to fix it ASAP, so there can be proper documentation!!
+**

 A rust crate for managing multiple consoles from one **windows** application.

 Normaly a program running on windows can only use one console.